GoogleCloudPlatform/cluster-toolkit/examples/README.md

 The blueprint contains the following:

 * A shared `filestore` filesystem.
-* A `spack-install` module that builds a script to install Spack and the WRF application onto the shared `filestore`.
+* A `spack` module that builds a script to install Spack and the WRF application onto the shared `filestore`.
 * A `startup-script` module which uses the above script and stages job data.
 * A builder `vm-instance` which performs the Spack install and then shuts down.